oh2mp/deskcade/README.md

 These config files might not be suitable for your project without modification because of differences of hardware eg. display and controllers.

-I used [buildroot](https://buildroot.org/) and AdvanceMAME in my project.
+I used [Buildroot](https://buildroot.org/) and AdvanceMAME in my project.
 AdvanceMAME can be downloaded from [advancemame.it](http://www.advancemame.it/download)
 I also used Press Start 2P font for Advance menu.
 It looks like old JAMMA game font and can be downloaded freely from [1001freefonts.com](https://www.1001freefonts.com/press_start_2p.font)

 **NOTE: This is not suitable for beginners.
-If you want to make similar project, you should have knowledge how to make a buildroot image and how to configure Linux.
+If you want to make similar project, you should have knowledge how to make a Buildroot image and how to configure Linux.
 For beginners it's better just use some ready made game emulator distribution like [RetroPie](https://retropie.org.uk/) or [PiPlay](https://piplay.org/)**.
-The reason for using buildroot instead of Raspbian was to get very fast booting OS.
+The reason for using Buildroot instead of eg. Raspbian was to get very fast booting OS.

 ## Directories: